john-savill/home_network/AI_notes.md

 llama-server -m models/llama32-3b-q4km.gguf --host 0.0.0.0 --ctx-size 4096
 llama-server -m models/Ministral-3-3B-q4km.gguf --host 0.0.0.0 --ctx-size 4096
 ```
+I will test using the router mode to launch  the server and select models from a local directory

+***To be continued ...***
 ## LLMs

 These are the LLMs I will be testing with, they are smaller LLMs confimed to work within the Pi CM5 8GB RAM limit.